-Lithium-ion batteries are becoming more and more popular as a powerful, lightweight, and multi-functional energy storage solution.
+Lithium-ion batteries are becoming more and more popular as powerful, lightweight, and multi-functional energy storage solutions.
 But with all these benefits comes some rare but potentially serious risks-we are talking about lithium-ion battery piercing.

 You may have heard scary stories about battery-related fires, so if you have an accident and damage the lithium battery, what should you do?
 We are breaking down the most important things to ensure safety.

 What is the danger of a lithium ion battery puncture

 There is no doubt it is very dangerous for lithium-ion batteries to be punctured.
 The risks are twofold, with different causes and effects.
 Users of lithium-ion batteries need to understand both.

 Fire and burning

 In some cases, a lithium ion battery puncture can cause a serious fire.
 Strong electrolytes can leak through the pores, usually resulting in a chemical reaction that releases heat.
 Then, this heat will damage other batteries, resulting in a chain damage reaction.

 This process is called thermal runaway.
 This is a self-reinforcing cycle that may cause battery fire or other burning events.

 When electrolyte chemicals react with air and each other, they can also produce potentially dangerous fumes.
 These include the deadly carbon monoxide or hydrofluoric acid, which can irritate the skin several hours after exposure.

 Although not as obvious as fires, they can also pose a life-threatening risk to those who breathe these fumes.